Venus Observations at 40 and 90 GHz with CLASS: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the National Science Foundation Division of Astronomical Sciences for their support of CLASS under Grant Numbers 0959349, 1429236, 1636634, 1654494, and 2034400.
 We thank Johns Hopkins University President R. Daniels and the Deans of the Kreiger School of Arts and Sciences for their steadfast support of CLASS.
-We further acknowledge the very generous support of Jim and Heather Murren (JHU A\&S '88), Matthew Polk (JHU A\&S Physics BS '71), David Nicholson, and Michael Bloomberg (JHU Engineering '64).
+We further acknowledge the very generous support of Jim and Heather Murren (JHU A\&S '88), Matthew Polk (JHU A\&S Physics BS~'71), David Nicholson, and Michael Bloomberg (JHU Engineering~'64).
 The CLASS project employs detector technology developed in collaboration between JHU and Goddard Space Flight Center under several previous and ongoing NASA grants.
 Detector development work at JHU was funded by NASA grant number NNX14AB76A.
 We acknowledge scientific and engineering contributions from Max Abitbol, Fletcher Boone, David Carcamo, Ted Grunberg, Saianeesh Haridas, Connor Henley, Lindsay Lowry, Nick Mehrle, Isu Ravi, Daniel Swartz, Bingjie Wang, Qinan Wang, Tiffany Wei, and Zi\'ang Yan.
 We thank William Deysher, Miguel Angel D\'iaz, and Chantal Boisvert for logistical support.
 We acknowledge productive collaboration with Dean Carpenter and the JHU Physical Sciences Machine Shop team.
-R.R. acknowledges partial support from CATA, BASAL grant AFB-170002, and CONICYT-FONDECYT through grant 1181620.
-Z.X. is supported by the Gordon and Betty Moore Foundation.
-CLASS is located in the Parque Astron\'omico Atacama in northern Chile under the auspices of the Agencia Nacional de Investigaci\'on y Desarrollo (ANID).